 Additional Symptoms Specific to Complex PTSD

-• Emotional dysregulation: Intense emotions that feel overwhelming or unpredictable — sudden waves of anger, deep sadness, emotional numbness, or rapid emotional shifts that are hard to explain
+• Emotional dysregulation: Intense emotions that feel overwhelming or unpredictable — sudden waves of anger, deep sadness, emotional numbness, or rapid emotional shifts

 • Difficulties in relationships: Trouble trusting others, patterns of intense or unstable relationships, fear of abandonment, or difficulty feeling close to people even when you genuinely want to be

 It's worth noting that everyone's experience of complex trauma is unique.
 You don't need to check every box for your struggles to be real and deserving of care.
+If you're unsure whether what you're experiencing warrants professional support, these 10 signs can help you decide.

 How Complex Trauma Affects Daily Life